gwu-libraries/python-camp/_sources/glossary.md

         - in an {term}`if statement`
         - in the definition of a Python {term}`class`

     Lines of code in the block are executed together.
-Thus, the block of code in a `for` loop is executed as many times as specified by the loop, while the block of code underneath an `if` statement is executed only if the {term}`conditional expression` in the `if` statement evaluates to `True`.
+Thus, the block of code in a `for` loop is executed as many times as specified by the loop, while the block of code underneath an `if` statement is executed only if the {term}`Boolean expression` in the `if` statement evaluates to `True`.

     Blocks can also be nested, in which case, the amount of indentation determines which code belongs to which block.
 The code below contains three blocks, each nested inside the other.